 Also in 2013 Solar Roadways was chosen as a finalist in the World Technology Network awards in the category of Energy.

 We had another connection with GE, when we were filmed for a short documentary by GE/Focus Forward.
 It was directed by Michele Ohayon and filmed by the wonderful cinematographer Theo Van de Sande, who filmed movies such as: Crossing Delancey, Blade, and Just Go With It.
-Watch it here!
+Watch it on our video page.

 During this time, hundreds and then thousands of people began to reach out and inquire about purchasing SR panels, working for SR, and investing in SR. Many invitations for speaking engagements arrived.
 A handful were accepted, and many more regretfully declined as we attempted to stay focused on engineering.
 We began to be more and more aware of the need for help – actually a team, but had no funds for hiring.
 People began to suggest that we consider a crowdfunding campaign.
 While wrapping up the Phase II contract, we began to research this option.
 We decided another leap of faith was called for and we launched an Indiegogo campaign with the goal of raising one million dollars.
 Thanks to supporters from all over the world, we more than doubled our goal, raising over 2.2 million dollars.